dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 ![](img/Readme/Beam.png)

+_Fig 3.
+SAR ray simulation in a hypothetical scene_

 Second, we convert the orthogonal view image to a project in the azimuth-range plane.
 The following diagram is a description of what an azimuth-range plane image represents.

 Here, the x-axis represents azimuth (which is equivalent to the trajectory line along which the vehicle is moving).
 The y-axis represents range, which represents distance relative to the antenna.
 Each red plot corresponds to a non-black pixel on the final phase history image.
 If a pixel is non-black, then it means a signal was received back.
 Its greyscale value represents the strength of that signal.